 How Quartz is Made

-If you’re a big fan of stone countertops of any kind, you’ve probably encountered quartz countertops or bathroom countertops at one time or another.
+If you’re a big fan of stone countertops of any kind, you’ve probably encountered quartz kitchen or bathroom countertops at one time or another.
 Have you ever wondered where quartz comes from and how it’s turned into the gorgeous fixtures that beautify so many homes around the world?
 We’ll examine how quartz is made and try to provide insight into why it’s such a popular choice for so many homeowners’ interior decor.

 What is Quartz?